 When you know your platform better than anyone, letting a creative agency take control of copy may seem counterintuitive.
 But trying to keep components of a rebrand in-house when your team is busy with day-to-day business operations could be a recipe for a delayed launch and a strained relationship with your creative agency.

 Not only does an agency bring a fresh set of eyes to in-the-weeds marketing teams, but they also likely have the upper hand on institutional knowledge and experience.
-Whereas clients may not know where to start, a marketing agency with content services will know what to write, where to write it, and how it should sound.
-Plus, a copywriter will have a better understanding of the approval process to stay on track and meet deadlines.
+Marketing agencies with content services will know what to write, where to put it, and how it should sound.
+Copywriters will also be familiar with approval processes to keep everything on track and meet deadlines.

 While giving up control may be difficult, spending an hour or two bringing a copywriter up to speed could save you days or weeks of trying to squeeze writing and approval into your day-to-day.